privacy-tech-lab/gpc-optmeowt/README.md

 **For PoPETs 2023 readers:**

 The version of OptMeowt used in our PoPETs 2023 submission, "Opting Out from Web Tracking with Global Privacy Control", can be found in our [v3.0.0 release](https://github.com/privacy-tech-lab/gpc-optmeowt/releases/tag/v3.0.0-paper).
 To view the v3.0.0 code, you can look at the repo [here](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v3.0.0-paper).
 Instructions for building the extension locally is the same as stated above, as seen in our [Firefox instructions](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/main#firefox).
-For detailed information on how to use analysis mode, please refer to [our methodology](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only).
+To activate Analysis mode in v3.0.0-paper, press the `Protection Mode` label in the popup.
+For further detailed information on how to use analysis mode, please refer to [our methodology](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only).

 ### Optional